chandanadec/vericon_assessments/README.md

 # vericon_assessments
-This is the assesment provided by the vericon systems .
+This is the assesment provided by Vericon systems .